spryker/spryker-docs/docs/dg/dev/frontend-development/202311.0/yves/adding-and-using-external-libraries-in-yves.md

 ---
-title: Adding and Using External Libraries in Yves
+title: Adding and using external libraries in Yves
 description: This article describes how to add external libraries in Yves.
 last_updated: Jun 16, 2021
 template: howto-guide-template